commerce-docs/pagebuilder-examples/Example/PageBuilderLazyLoading/README.md

 ### Adding `lazysizes`

-First, we add the `lazysizes` lazy loader to our module in the `base` directory.
+First, we add the `lazysizes` loader to our module in the `base` directory.
 By adding it to the base directory, Magento makes the loader available within the admin on the Page Builder stage and on the storefront where it really matters.

 There are several approaches you could take to adding the `lazysizes` loader to your own module.
 But the approach that seems easiest is to include it within the `<head>` of both admin and frontend pages using the `default.xml` layout, as shown here: